redis/redis/src/modules/TYPES.md

 It is up to the module to find a viable representation using the above base types.
-However note that while the integer and double values are stored and loaded in an architecture and *endianess* agnostic way, if you use the raw string saving API to, for example, save a structure on disk, you have to care those details yourself.
+However note that while the integer and double values are stored and loaded in an architecture and *endianness* agnostic way, if you use the raw string saving API to, for example, save a structure on disk, you have to care those details yourself.